PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 ![](Turnover_Report_files/figure-gfm/unnamed-chunk-17-1.png)<!-- -->

-There doesn’t seem to be much happening here. nearly all the relationships are weak; either weak positive or weak negative correlation.
+It appears not much is happening here. nearly all the relationships are weak; either weak positive or weak negative correlation.

-However, a highlight here is how salary show little to no correlation with any of the other variables.
-This could mean that working more hours, taking up more projects, pulling a high score in the most recent evaluation exercise, recording a high satisfaction level, or spending more years at the company does not necessarily translate into a higher salary.
+However, a highlight here is how salary shows little to no correlation with any of the other variables.
+This could mean that working more hours, taking up more projects, pulling a high score in the most recent evaluation exercise, or remaining with the company for longer, does not necessarily translate into a higher salary.

 Could this be an indication that time commitment, or length of service is not rewarded at this company? or maybe the reward for any of these is not a raise?

+Remember, correlation does not always imply causation.

 I examined the dataset more closely.